SWxTREC/dst-live/README.md

 # CU Space Weather Forecast

-This app demos Dst predictions from CU's Ensemble Learning for Accurate and Reliable Uncertainty Quantification project that is part of the NSF/NASA Space Weather with Quantified Uncertainty (SWQU) program. https://ml-space-weather.github.io/index.html
+This app shows Dst predictions from CU's Ensemble Learning for Accurate and Reliable Uncertainty Quantification project that is part of the NSF/NASA Space Weather with Quantified Uncertainty (SWQU) program. https://ml-space-weather.github.io/index.html

 ## Contacts